Our mission

 At oyster, we’re out to shatter that sentiment.

-We were founded on a simple insight: most people limit their career potential to the small circles they know, under the influence of parents, peers, prestige, and social feeds.
+We were founded on a simple insight: most people limit their career potential to the small circles they know, under the influence of parents, peers, prestige, and limited social feeds.

 “LinkedIn has that social media effect where you can only see industries that you frequent or are already a part of, so to move beyond requires Googling.
 It's hard to know where to start.”